yihuang1995/yihuang1995/README.md

 ### [Contact me via LinkedIn][linkedin]

 ### Background
-- 💻 I'm currently a full stack data scientist in a mobile gaming company called Pocket Gems💎!
+- 💻 I'm currently a full stack data scientist at TikTok ♪!
-- 🌟 I have 6 years experience in analytics and modeling, 3 years of work experience in Consulting, Machine Learning Algorithm and Data Scientice.
+- 🌟 I have 8 years experience in analytics and modeling.
 - 💡 I am open to any AI/ML/DS related discussions!
 - 🦾 Also a cyberpunk lover